Lakeshore General Hospital patient still awaits psychiatric follow-up 13 months after discharge

-Thirteen months after a serious mental health relapse put her in hospital for an extended stay, a Rosemère woman is still waiting for a psychiatric follow-up and is getting the runaround over where to turn for care.
+Thirteen months after a serious mental health relapse put her in hospital for an extended stay, a Rosemère, Que., woman is still waiting for a psychiatric follow-up and is getting the runaround over where to turn for care.

 She contacted her psychiatrist in Sainte-Thérèse, suspecting her medication had to be adjusted.
 She was shocked to discover her file had been closed because it had been inactive for more than six months.

-It took Buri three months to get a new family doctor, who tinkered with her medications and prescribed a leave from work.
+It took Janet three months to get a new family doctor, who tinkered with her medications and prescribed a leave from work.

-However, by then, Buri says, she'd fallen into such a deep depression that she went into a "vegetable state."
+However, by then, she says, she'd fallen into such a deep depression that she went into a "vegetable state."

-Desperately worried, Buri's daughter took her to the Lakeshore General Hospital in Montreal's West Island, where she ended up on the psychiatric ward for three and a half weeks in December 2016.
+Desperately worried, her daughter took her to the Lakeshore General Hospital in Montreal's West Island, where she ended up on the psychiatric ward for three and a half weeks in December 2016.

-"There has to be more options than the psych ward," Buri says.
+"There has to be more options than the psych ward," she said.

-Yet even after that costly hospitalization, five months after Buri felt the first warning signs of a relapse, she is still falling between the cracks.
+Yet even after that costly hospitalization, five months after she felt the first warning signs of a relapse, she is still falling between the cracks.

 No timely follow-up

-When she was released from the Lakeshore, Buri was told her follow-up care would be provided by a psychiatrist at her local community health clinic, the CSSS de Thérèse-De Blainville.
+When she was released from the Lakeshore, the woman was told her follow-up care would be provided by a psychiatrist at her local community health clinic, the CSSS de Thérèse-De Blainville.

 That didn't happen.

-Instead, the CSSS offered 12 weeks of group therapy, which Buri said was inappropriate given her fragile condition.
+Instead, the CSSS offered 12 weeks of group therapy, which she said was inappropriate given her fragile condition.

-"I was too weak," said Buri.
+"I was too weak," she said.
 "I was just starting to walk again and function a little better."

-Finally, last July, an opening came up, but Buri was out of town and missed the call.
+Finally, last July, an opening came up, but she was out of town and missed the call.
 By the time she got the message and phoned back, the spot had been filled.

-"It's infuriating," said Buri.
+"It's infuriating," she said.
 "You feel frustrated.
 You want to get help."

 Average wait 6 months

-The CISSS des Laurentides, the regional health authority that manages Buri's clinic, says it can't comment on her case.
+The CISSS des Laurentides, the regional health authority that manages her clinic, says it can't comment on her case.

 However, it acknowledges the average wait to be seen by someone at its outpatient psychiatric clinic is about six months.